 Amazon Fire HD 8 Plus: The non-iPad casual tablet

 Amazon has figured out the cheap tablet segment with its line of Fire tablets, and none is better than the Fire HD 8 Plus.
 You’re looking at an 8-inch display, a crisp HD resolution, and Amazon’s Fire OS.
 The tablet is made of plastic, which underwhelms, but it’s great to have the power of Amazon Alexa at your fingertips.
 The tablet is even better if you have Amazon Prime, as it brings Prime Video, Audible, and more into the picture.

 Amazon packed decent speakers into its Fire HD 8 Plus, but we’re more excited by expandable storage and the impressive battery life.
 Of course, performance could use a boost, and the display isn’t the best on the list despite its HD resolution.
 The Fire HD 8 Plus hides a Mediatek MT8168 under the hood, as well as just 3GB of RAM.

 However, where you can’t top the Fire HD 8 Plus is on price.
 You can double the storage or knock out ads for a slight price increase.
-In our opinion, ditching the ads but staying at 32GB of storage is the best option.
+We think ditching the ads but staying at 32GB of storage is the best option.
 After all, the storage is expandable, so you can always get a microSD card.